afunnydev/tinysociety/content/articles/2018-07-31-tiny-house-laws-in-the-united-states.md

 notloaded:
   need: 'true'
 listing:
-  title: Tiny House Laws In The United-States
+  title: Tiny House Laws In The United-States; States That Allow Tiny Houses
   description: >-
     Depending on the type of tiny home you’re looking for and what state you’re looking to build in, these can vary greatly.
 Certain states are more